 Read on for even more boho wedding invitation ideas that are sure to get your guests excited about the big day.

 Natural texture is a signature of boho style, and your envelope liner is the perfect place to surprise your guests with a hint of it.
 Grasscloth in a neutral hue pairs beautifully with a desert-inspired color palette.

 A single shade can do all the heavy lifting when it’s used in an intricate pattern.
 Here, a serene sage gives off a boho, beachy vibe in an etched design.

 Mimic the ever-changing colors of the sky with a gorgeous watercolor invitation suite.
 To boost the carefree factor, keep lettering lowercase and pick a font that resembles hand lettering.

 Play With Feathers

-Used as a design motif or a full-on, three-dimensional accent, feathers are a whimsical touch for any boho-leaning stationery suite.
+Used as a design motif or a three-dimensional accent, feathers are a whimsical touch for any boho-leaning stationery suite.
 To keep the look sophisticated, stick to plumage in neutral hues.

 Opt for Deckled Edges

 The rougher, uneven cut of this deckled-edge design feels more organic and handmade than a crisp, straight line.
 The style works especially well for a boho-meets-vintage aesthetic or for a wedding taking place at a historic venue.